kolkhis/tech-notes/homelab/troubleshooting.md

   sudo zpool destroy -f vmdata
   #cannot open 'vmdata': pool I/O is currently suspended
   ```
   Can't do that.
-I will wipe the disk itself of all zfs labels.
+We'll wipe the disk itself of all zfs labels.
   ```bash
   sudo wipefs -a /dev/sdb
   #wipefs: error: /dev/sdb: probing initialization failed: Device or resource busy
   ```
   Can't do that either.
 Something is still using the disk.
-  I will reboot.
+  We'll reboot.
 Uptime is 25 days, haven't rebooted since removing the new
   disk.

 - After rebooting, the disk is no longer seen as being part of a pool.